-Types of Cultivated Carrots
+Different Kinds of Carrots

 1. Eastern or Asiatic Carrots

 Often known as anthocyanin carrots due to the purple/black color of their roots, these Asiatic cultivars are mostly grown in Pakistan, Turkey, India, Egypt, and Afghanistan.
 These carrots have pubescent leaves that give them a gray-green color.
 A great diversity of eastern carrots is found in countries like Russia, Afghanistan, India, and Iran, which are the possible centers of carrot domestication that took place in the 10th century.
-In Asia, anthocyanin carrots are still cultivated, but they have been largely replaced by the Western orange rooted carrots.
+In Asia, anthocyanin carrots are still cultivated, but they have been largely replaced by Western orange-rooted carrots.

 2. Carotene or Western Carrots

 The western carrots have roots that are orange-red or white.
 It is considered that these carrots might have primarily grown in Turkey, from where they spread all around the world and are grown almost everywhere today.